 The maximum score possible for those students pursuing the full IB Diploma is 45, representing up to 7 points in each of the six required courses (42 points), plus 3 possible bonus points for outstanding essays in the TOK and EE components.
 A full Diploma candidate taking six examinations must reach a total of 24 points, or an average grade of 4 in each of their classes.
 To a certain extent, a high grade in one subject can balance a poor grade in another (e.g., a 5 in English can offset a 3 in Mathematics).
-The worldwide pass rate for those who took the exams in May 2020, was 79.10%, meaning that 79.10% of those who attempted the full Diploma around the world actually received it with an average of 30 total points, worldwide.
+The worldwide pass rate for those who took the exams in May 2023, was 79.35%, meaning that 179,917 candidates who attempted the full Diploma around the world actually received it with an average of 30.24 total points, worldwide.